developersCradle/designg-patterns-and-software-architecture/Design Patterns in Java/src/Section 15/README.md

 # 76. Undo Operations.

-- In this chapter we are using revering function from **IIRC Lists is from the Guava library**.
+- In this chapter we are using `reverse` function from **IIRC Lists is from the Guava library**.
 Remember to import it, or use some other way.
 [Guava](https://mvnrepository.com/artifact/com.google.guava/guava/33.3.1-jre).

 - Example with **Undo** operation.